Art, Archaeology and Ancient World Library for disabled readers

 Emergencies

-Readers who are unable to evacuate by stairs should discuss an evacuation plan with the library staff before accessing these floors.
-If out of order, disabled readers may use the staff lift.
-The lift will stop working in case of a fire alarm.
-The lift is equipped with an emergency call button, which can be used in the event of a lift failure to summon assistance.
-After 4.30pm the lift service company can take up to 4 hours to attend a breakdown.
-Readers should bear this in mind when choosing to use the lift after this time.
+Readers who are unable to evacuate by stairs should discuss an evacuation plan with the library staff before accessing other floors.
+The lift will stop working in the event of a fire alarm.
+The reader lift is equipped with an emergency call button, which can be used in the event of a lift failure to summon assistance.

 Services and support

-Ergonomic chairs and height-adjustable desks are available on the ground floor and in the study carrels.
+Ergonomic chairs and height-adjustable desks are available on the ground floor and in all the study carrels.
+There is also a height-adjustable desk in the Haverfield Room and a wooden desktop stand on floor 1.

-Assistive equipment is available from the help desk:
+Assistive equipment is available from the issue desk:

 • foot stool